Republic Stamping and Enameling: The Second World War and decline

-During the Second World War, Republic converted to war production and produced canteens, powder cartridges and other items.
-In 1944, Republic received the Army-Navy “E” award for excellence in the production of war materials.
+During the Second World War, Republic converted to war production and produced canteens, powder cartridges, and other items.
+In 1944, Republic received the Army-Navy "E" award for excellence in the production of war materials.

 Throughout its history, the company had expanded into many product lines ranging from Christmas tree holders to aluminum boxes used to haul bulk products at grocery stores.

-But with consumer tastes and new materials capturing the houseware market, Ecko Products Inc. bought out Republic Stamping owners and the 400,000-square-foot facility in May, 1952.
-A few months later Ecko transferred the manufacturing of Ovenex tinware to the Canton plant and dropped enamel production.
+However, with consumer tastes and new materials capturing the houseware market, Ecko Products Inc. acquired Republic Stamping and the 400,000-square-foot facility in May 1952.
+A few months later, Ecko transferred the manufacturing of Ovenex tinware to the Canton plant and dropped enamel production.
 The plant closed in 1959 with the transfer of housewares production to a sister facility in Massillon.
 The Canton plant would reopen in 1961.
 Ecko ceased operations at the Republic site in 1986.
 The building still stands.